ExceptionUtils.java

 */

-public class ExceptionUtils {
+public final class ExceptionUtils {

 /**